Moonlight-theme/Moonlight/README.md

 <strong>​Frills colors are different hues colors ranging almost like the rainbow colors...
 the main use is for parts that require adding colorful variations, but with the "Moonlighty" feeling.</strong><br>
 Frills are the last family in the moonlight color theme which holds six colors with high hue variations and is mostly used to give some life to the themed result.<br>
-Starting with color <code>color-I</code> which is more of a orangic youllowish color, followd by <code>color-II</code> which is more orangic than <code>color-I</code>, going to <code>color-III</code> which is a nice less saturated light pink, followed by <code>color-IV</code> a bluish purpleic color that males a very nice contarst with the backgriund color variations, then going for <code>color-V</code> a less purplic turquoise color, which male a buetiful companation with <code>color-VI</code> a light grassy green color.
+Starting with color <code>color-I</code> which is more of a orangic yellowish color, followed by <code>color-II</code> which is more orangic than <code>color-I</code>, going to <code>color-III</code> which is a nice less saturated light pink, followed by <code>color-IV</code> a bluish purplic color that makes a very nice contrast with the background color variations, then going for <code>color-V</code> a less purplic turquoise color, which make a beautiful combination with <code>color-VI</code> a light grassy green color.
 </div>
 <div align= "center">
 <img src="https://i.imgur.com/NXlMDsX.png" width=100%>